 The counseling center is in room 222 in the Napolitan Student Center.
 Hours are Monday – Thursday 8 a.m. – 5 p.m. and Friday 8 a.m. – 4 p.m.

-Sara M. Kinder, MSW, LSW is a Counselor in the counseling center.
+Sara M. Kinder, MSW, LSW, is a counselor in the counseling center.
 Sara has been with Franklin College since March 2015.
-She holds a bachelor’s degree in Applied Health Science from Indiana University (Bloomington), where she studied Human Development and Family Studies, Psychology, Sociology, and Human Sexuality.
-Sara obtained her Masters in Social Work from Indiana University (Indianapolis).
+She holds a bachelor’s degree in applied health science from Indiana University (Bloomington), where she studied human development and family studies, psychology, sociology and human sexuality.
+Sara obtained her master’s degree in social work from Indiana University (Indianapolis).

 If you are experiencing suicidal or homicidal thoughts, please call 911 immediately.
-You can also call Franklin College Campus Security at 317.738.8888.
+You can also call the Franklin College Office of Security at 317.738.8888.

 How do I make an appointment?

-To make an appointment with a counselor you can email them directly via email or email counselingcenter@FranklinCollege.edu You can also go to the Campus Life office on the 2nd floor of the Napolitan Student Center and ask the Executive Secretary to make an appointment with a counselor or call directly at 317.738.8080.
+To make an appointment with a counselor you can email them directly via email or email counselingcenter@FranklinCollege.edu You can also go to the office of campus life on the 2nd floor of the Napolitan Student Center and ask the Executive Secretary to make an appointment with a counselor or call directly at 317.738.8080.